aws-samples/serverless-patterns/lambda-esm-msk-filters-sam/README.md

 * [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
 * An Amazon MSK cluster and a client machine that is configured to publish messages to a topic on that cluster.
 [Sample CloudFormation and instructions from Amazon MSK Labs](https://catalog.workshops.aws/msk-labs/en-US/msklambda/gsrschemareg/setup).

-(The current project's SAM template does not create an MSK cluster.
-It creates lambda functions that are invoked when their mapped MSK topic recieves messages)
+The current project's SAM template does not create an MSK cluster.
+It creates lambda functions that are invoked when their mapped MSK topic recieves messages.

 ## Deployment Instructions

+1. Follow instructions from [Amazon MSK Labs](https://catalog.workshops.aws/msk-labs/en-US/msklambda/gsrschemareg        /setup) to create an MSK Cluster, and a bastion environment to publish messages to a topic.
+Notedown the cluster       ARN, and the name of the topic.
+This information will be passed when deploying the SAM template.

 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository:
     ```